bratosini/vercel-college/courses/nextjs/chapter-4.md

 ---
-title: Chapter 4: Creating Layouts and Pages
+title: Chapter 4
 description: Creating Layouts and Pages
+type: Chapter
 ---

 So far, your application only has a home page.
 Let's learn how you can create